linear-b/gitstream/docs/automations/integrations/rdoc/review-rdoc-new-class/README.md

 ---
-title: Enforce RDoc for New Ruby Classes
+title: Automation - Enforce RDoc for New Ruby Classes
 description: Enforce RDoc requirements for new Ruby code.
 category: [quality, ruby]
 ---